|Argentina||Latin American Studies, National Univ. of Tres de Febrero||Summer||09/25/2017||02/05/2018|

 - How do I apply for a program?

-- Once you have decided on a program you would like to apply for, you should visit the ‘Application Tutorial’ link and watch the application presentation.
-Once you’ve completed it, follow the “Start Application” link and create a MyEAP account to get started.
+- Once you have decided on a program you would like to apply for, you should visit the ‘Apply’ link on the UCEAP website and make your MyEAP account.

 Be aware the application requires you to turn in physical documents to our office, not just hit “submit” after you’ve completed the online portion.
 We must have the physical documents in our office by the deadline in order for you to be eligible.